Year in Review 2021

 The coronavirus pandemic has changed how we live our lives and do business.
 I expect some changes will be permanent with more people working from home and video calls replacing face-to-face meetings.

 It has been good to see members of our team resurfacing, enabling them to travel to meet our clients and contacts, which, has been beneficial on both sides.
-I do hope the number of cases starts to decrease so we do not need to return to any form of lockdown and we can all enjoy the festivities.
+I do hope the number of cases starts to decrease so we do not need to return to any form of lockdown.

 Despite the difficulties presented by the pandemic, we have still had several notable achievements in 2021, which, I would like to share with you:

 High Court Writ Volumes for 2020